Custodianship Declaration for a Minor Studying in Canada (IMM5646E)

 How does a parent or guardian appoint a custodian?

-To appointment a custodian for a minor, the form IMM5646E filled and notarized.
-You can easily download the IMM5646E and IMM5646F (French version) on the IRCC website.
+To appoint a custodian for a minor, the form IMM5646E filled and commissioned.
+You can easily download the IMM5646E and IMM5646F (French version) from the IRCC website.

 The form needs to be signed by both the parents / guardian and the custodian:

-• the first page needs to be signed by the custodian and notarized by a notary public
+the first page needs to be signed by the custodian and commissioned by a notary public

-• the second page needs to be signed by the parents or legal guardians of the minor child and notarized by a notary public
+the second page needs to be signed by the parents or legal guardians of the minor child and commissioned by a notary public

 For more information, visit the IRCC web page Studying in Canada as a minor.

-Once competed, signed and notarized, the form needs to be submitted to Immigration, Refugees and Citizenship Canada (IRCC).
+Once competed, signed and commissioned, the form needs to be submitted to Immigration, Refugees and Citizenship Canada (IRCC).

-To complete your IMM5646E form, book an appointment with an online notary or at any of NotaryPro’s in-person locations across Canada.
-After your notarization, you’ll then be able to submit your document to its intended recipient.
+To complete your IMM5646E form, book an appointment with notary public online or at any of NotaryPro’s in-person locations across Canada.
+After your commissioning, you’ll then be able to submit your document to its intended recipient.